 Your Work Experience

 The key point to remember is that every business school applicant needs to answer “Why an MBA?,” “Why now?,” and “Why at X school?”
-For applicants who are younger or older than the three- to eight-year average, the “Why now?” aspect is even more critical.
+For applicants who have less or more than the three- to eight-year average of work experience, the “Why now?” aspect is even more critical.
 If you are an applicant with less work experience, there are a few reasons that your work history might be enough to help you gain admission to an MBA program despite your younger age.
 If you’re at a consulting firm, for example, and you’ve been promoted faster than your peers and don’t have anywhere else to go without an MBA, it could make sense to apply earlier.

 Your Future Goals